flexpa/os/docs/process/offboarding.md

 !!! info "Access Control"
     You should review the [Access Control](./access-control.md) process at this point to ensure completeness

-### Legal:
+### Legal
 * Review with the employee their ongoing commitments to our information security program after employment ends.
 This can be found within their letter of employment (offer letter) and confidentiality agreements.
-* Make sure the employee signs their confidentiality agreement before their last day of employment/ File an ROE (Record of Employment) for the employee and ensure you receive e-confirmation afterwards (applies to Canadian employees)
+* Make sure the employee signs their confidentiality agreement before their last day of employment
+* File an ROE (Record of Employment) for the employee and ensure you receive e-confirmation afterwards (applies to Canadian employees)

 ### Payroll
 * Initiate payroll offboarding procedures within the payroll system itself (Gusto for US employee, Humi for Canadian employees).
 This will require you to set a clear end date and initiate a one-off payroll transaction depending on whether or not the separation is voluntary or involuntary (termination).